Gering boys get first win over Scottsbluff in a decade; Bearcats girls grab win

 GERING — It has been nearly a decade since the Gering boys basketball team defeated Scottsbluff.

-The Bulldogs accomplished that feat Saturday night in allowing the Bearcats to lead ionly twice in registering the 64-54 win.
+The Bulldogs accomplished that feat Saturday night in allowing the Bearcats to lead only twice in registering the 64-54 win.

 Gering boys coach Rick Winkler said his team was ready.